mekb-turtle/pokeget/README.md

 ## Dependencies

-To run pokeget you will need is bash and cURL.
+To run pokeget you will need is bash, cURL, and the GNU coreutils.

 To install pokeget, you will need cURL if you don't clone the repository and instead use the install instructions.